Cité de Carcassonne: Middle Ages

 After 1226, an additional line of fortifications was added outside of the Roman walls.
-The town was finally annexed to the Kingdom of France in 1247 AD.
+The town was finally annexed to the Kingdom of France in 1247.
 It provided a strong French frontier between France and the Crown of Aragon.
-During this period, the inner, Roman walls were largely demolished and replaced, while the new outer walls were reinforced and extended to the south.
+During this period, the inner Roman walls were largely demolished and replaced, while the new outer walls were reinforced and extended to the south.
 The new towers built during this work were mainly circular, but two were square.
 Construction continued into the reign of King Philip IV in the early 14th century.

 In 1659, after the Treaty of the Pyrenees, the province of Roussillon became a part of France and the town lost its military significance.
 Fortifications were abandoned and the town became one of the economic centres of France, concentrating on the woolen textile industry.
+In November 1793, the Revolutionary town council burned the Cité's archives and in 1804 Napoleon officially demilitarized the fortress, turning over ownership of most of the fortifications to civil authorities.

 Restoration

-In 1849 the Government of France decided that the city fortifications should be demolished.
+In 1849, the Government of France decided that the city fortifications should be demolished.
 This decision was strongly opposed by the local people.
 Jean-Pierre Cros-Mayrevieille and literary personality Prosper Mérimée, both noted archaeologists and historians, led a campaign to preserve the fortress as a historical monument.
 The government later reversed its decision and in 1853 restoration work began.
 The architect Eugène Viollet-le-Duc was charged with renovating the fortress.
-Viollet-le-Duc's work was criticised during his lifetime as inappropriate to the climate and traditions of the region.
+Viollet-le-Duc's work was criticised during his lifetime as inappropriate to the climate and traditions of the region, for example by adding slate roofs appropriate to northern France rather than terracotta tiles.
 After his death in 1879, the restoration work was continued by his pupil, Paul Boeswillwald, and later by the architect Nodet.
+An image of the historic city of Carcassonne appears on the emblem of local rugby league team, AS Carcassonne.